UnicornWhiskers/Regular-Expressions/README.md

 ## Using SED in place of cut

-Had a list of MITRE Attack techniques used accross a few attacks that were documented in (thedfirreport)[https://thedfirreport.com/] and I wanted to just list out hte Unique techniques.
-So immediatly I think that I should go with the every handey "cat file | sort | uniq" but potentialy due to the way I had entered the data it wasn't working for me.
-So I decided to try SED which I've used in the past but I always seem to struggle with much more then when using other implementatinos of regex.
-This is almost certainly a user issue.
+Had a list of MITRE Attack techniques used accross a few attacks that were documented in (thedfirreport)[https://thedfirreport.com/] and I wanted to just list out the unique techniques.
+This is using the SED CLI command which I've sturggled with in the past.

 Data looks like so:
 ```